 Fr.
 Mark embraces monasticism as a life professed Third Order Benedictine with the Company of Jesus, observing the Rule of St. Benedict, professing vows of obedience, stability, and ongoing conversion of life.
 He is also a lifetime member and former officer of the Full Gospel Business Men’s Fellowship International.

 He has a B.A. degree in Psychology from West Virginia State College and an M.A. degree in Counseling from the West Virginia College of Graduate Studies.
-He is a Licensed Professional Counselor, National Board Certified Counselor, and a Master Addictions Counselor; and served as adjunct faculty at Marshall University Graduate College.
+He is a Licensed Professional Counselor, National Board Certified Counselor, Master Addictions Counselor, and served as adjunct faculty at Marshall University Graduate College.

 Email Fr.
 Mark at email@example.com.

 Robert Fulton, Music Director

 Robert discovered a love for music early in life, and pursued it through high school, ultimately studying Music at the University of Rio Grande.
 During and after college, he gained his first experience in the world of Southern Gospel singing with a regional quartet, the Forgiven 4.

 His first professional music experience came when he got the call to sing Tenor with the nationally touring Palmetto State Quartet in 2009, a position he held for almost 3 years.
 It was during his time with PSQ that he had the opportunity to sing as a backing vocalist on Wynonna’s “A Classic Christmas” tour in 2009, as well as The Judds “The Last Encore” reunion tour in 2010.
 With Wynonna, he and PSQ appeared on the Oprah Winfrey Show and performed on the Grand Ole Opry.

 After coming off the road in late 2011, Robert was the music minister at the Point Pleasant Church of the Nazarene in Point Pleasant, WV.